isabella232/Bitcamp-React/week1/README.md

 **Homework:**

-The homework will test students on their syntax of JSX by asking them to correct ten pieces of broken code.
+The homework will test students on their syntax of JSX by asking them to correct pieces of broken code.